 But anyway, here’s the conversation.
 Don’t say I never do anything for you, internets.

-Keigo Shinzo: Okay, so the first thing I want to ask you right off the bat, Taiyo, is how did you feel about your manga when you were 27 years old?
+Keigo Shinzo: Okay, right off the bat, the question I most want to ask you, Taiyo, is how did you feel about your manga when you were 27 years old?
 I think it would’ve been right around the time you’d finished Tekkon Kinkreet.

 Taiyo Matsumoto: How old are you, Shinzo?

 Matsumoto: I’ve almost got two decades on you, then — I’m 46.
 What about you, Inio?

 Matsumoto: You guys are so young.
 You wouldn’t know it reading your manga.
 These days, they sometimes put your age in brackets next to your name when you get interviewed for something — “Taiyo Matsumoto (46)”.
 It always gets me.
 Like, “They can’t mean me, can they?”